RoboCoin/robocoin-connector/README.md

         "exchangeClass": "Bitstamp"
     }

+You can either specify API keys directly in this file, then restart the connector application, or you can specify API keys through the Configuration menu item.

 ### Test mode

-To run the connector with randomly-generated test data, add a property called "testMode" with a value of "random" to the "robocoin" section of the config, in the same object as baseUrl, key and secret.
+To run the connector with randomly-generated Robocoin test data, from the Configuration page, specify your API keys and check the "Test Mode" box.

-To run the connector with a mock version of the Bitstamp API, which simply echoes calls instead of sending HTTP requests, change the "exchangeClass" parameter to a value of "MockBitstamp".
+To run the connector with a mock version of the Bitstamp API, which simply echoes calls instead of sending HTTP requests, from the Configuration page, check the "Test Mode" box.

 ## Installation